-To first & foremost protect & preserve our remaining 'Gems of Nature' in LS&V by applying responsible means to eliminate motorized vehicles from these areas identified as environmentally sensitive
+To first and foremost protect and preserve our remaining 'Gems of Nature' in Lambton Shores and vicinity by applying responsible means to eliminate motorized vehicles from these areas identified as environmentally sensitive .

-To encourage residents, cottagers & visitors of all ages to explore & appreciate our ‘Gems of Nature’ in every season.
+To encourage residents, cottagers and visitors of all ages to explore & appreciate our ‘Gems of Nature’ in every season.

-To provide opportunities to learn more about our Carolinian Canada Flora & Fauna, the Importance of Biodiversity, the Nature-First Ethic, Conservation of Environmentally Significant Areas & Rare Eco-Systems.
+To provide opportunities to learn more about our Carolinian Canada Flora and Fauna, the Importance of Biodiversity, the Nature-First Ethic, Conservation of Environmentally Significant Areas and Rare Eco-Systems.

-To complement the work of the Stewards of the Land & the Lambton County Regional Trail Committee (LCRTC)
+To complement the work of the Stewards of the Land and the Lambton County Regional Trail Committee.

-To promote a more Physically Active & Healthy Lifestyle in the Great Outdoors
+To promote a more Physically Active and Healthy Lifestyle in the Great Outdoors.

-To connect the Communities, Landowners, Business Leaders, & Residents of Lambton Shores
+To connect the Communities, Landowners, Business Leaders, and Residents of Lambton Shores.

 LSNT believes in being socially responsible and being part of the larger community "Beyond the Trails":